prabindh/euclid/README.md

 Refer to euclidaug folder and requirements.txt for augmentation engine

 ## Purpose:
- To significantly augment availability of annotated data, specially 2D shapes for object recognition.
+ To significantly augment availability of annotated data (# of images), specially 2D shapes for object recognition.
  Targeted for  Yolov2